Skip to content

 Around the world, there are private museums and art collections that VIP guests can visit undisturbed.
 Presidents, billionaires and famous pop singers.
 That kind of thing.
 You will find such a private collection in the Stadtpalais Liechtenstein in Vienna.
 We will visit one of these after lunch.

-One of Europe’s richest families, the Liechtenstein family, has given us access to the Stadtpalais.
-A mansion that has just been renovated for the tidy sum of 120 million euros, paid for out of the family’s own pocket.
-Granted, inflation has been hard on us lately, but we still think that you get a lot for 900 million kroner.
+One of Europe’s richest families, the Liechtenstein family, has given us exclusive access to the Stadtpalais.
+A mansion that has just been renovated for the sum of 120 million euros, paid out of the family’s own pocket.
+Granted, inflation has been hard on us lately, but we still think that you get a lot for £ 100 million or so.

-A gasp will pass through our group when we reach the family’s ballroom, which is almost otherworldly beautiful.
+A gasp will go through our group, that’s guaranteed, when we arrive aat the family’s almost otherworldly beautiful ballroom.

 Palais Liechtenstein ballroom, Vienna.
 Grünwald photo.